 Is it the Taj Mahal?
-The Indian hospitality?
+Indian hospitality?
 The Forts?
 The Gateway of India?

 Maybe Rajasthan, Kerala, Gujarat, or one of the many other States with their rustic charm, colourful sub-cultures, and the people that live in them that bring alive this country?

-These are but a few of the reasons why you would visit India, and each of them play a tremendous part in promoting this vibrant country, but what about the one attraction, visible across the country, irrespective of where you are in it, that fascinates every traveler – local or foreign?
+These are, but a few of the reasons why you would visit India, and each of them play a tremendous part in promoting this vibrant country, but what about the one attraction, visible across the country, irrespective of where you are in it, that fascinates every traveller – local or foreign?

 Let’s face it, it might not be the primary reason for you to take a flight and come here, but once you are in the country, this is a sure shot way to make the trip memorable.
 Yes!
 I am talking about the sight of cows (well mostly, although elephants, sheep, and camels have a somewhat similar effect) on the roads.

 Isn’t it just great?

 I am not being sarcastic, but here’s an attraction where no one has to do anything – except for maybe let them free for a while – and we have a wonderful crowd-pleaser on our hands.
-The fact that cattle are not always present at one place and as a result play a sort of hide and seek with the traveler, makes this one of the most exciting activities you will experience – or not – while in India.
+The fact that cattle are not always present at one place and as a result play a sort of hide-and-seek with the traveller makes this one of the most exciting activities you will experience – or not – while in India.